telerik/winforms-docs/controls/gridview/rows/drag-and-drop.md

 This help article demonstrates how to extend the RadGridView control to enable drag and drop functionality between two grids, whether it be an unbound grid, bound to a binding list of objects, or bound to a DataSet.
 It supports the ability to drag and drop multiple rows at a time.

+>tip A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/GridView/DragAndDropBetweenGrids).

 ## Getting started

 To get started:

 1. Open Visual Studio 2012 and create a new Telerik UI for WinForms project.

-1. Add a new class called “DragAndDropRadGrid.cs”.
+2. Add a new class called “DragAndDropRadGrid.cs”.

-1. Modify the class to extend the RadGridView control through inheritance.
+3. Modify the class to extend the RadGridView control through inheritance.

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=Definition}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=Definition}}